lukechampine/us/cmd/user/README.md

 # OPTIONAL.
 Default: "localhost:9980"
 siad_addr = "localhost:6666"

 # directory where contracts are stored.
+An absolute path is recommended.
 # OPTIONAL.
 Default: "~/.us/contracts"
 contracts = "/home/luke/.us/contracts"

 # minimum number of hosts required to download a file.
 Also controls
-# file redundancy: uploading to 10 hosts with min_shards = 2 results
+# file redundancy: uploading to 40 hosts with min_shards = 10 results
-# in 5x redundancy.
+# in 4x redundancy.
 # REQUIRED.
-min_shards = 2
+min_shards = 10

 # host pubkey whitelist.
 If defined, only these hosts will be used
 # when uploading or downloading.
 This is useful if you don't want